Amari Cooper: 2018 season

-On October 22, 2018, Cooper was traded to the Dallas Cowboys in exchange for a first-round pick (27th overall, Johnathan Abram) in the 2019 NFL Draft.
+On October 22, 2018, Cooper was traded to the Dallas Cowboys in exchange for a first-round pick (27th overall, Johnathan Abram) in the 2019 NFL draft.

-In his first game with the Cowboys on November 5, Cooper led the team with five receptions for 58 yards and a touchdown as the Cowboys lost to the Tennessee Titans by a score of 28–14.
+In his first game with the Cowboys on November 5, Cooper led the team with five receptions for 58 yards and a touchdown as the Cowboys lost to the Titans by a score of 28–14.
 On Thanksgiving Day, Cooper had eight receptions for 180 yards and two touchdowns, including a 90-yard touchdown catch in the third quarter as the Cowboys defeated the Washington Redskins by a score of 31–23.
 He was named the NFC Offensive Player of the Week for his performance.
 Two weeks later against the Philadelphia Eagles, Cooper had 10 catches for a career-high 217 yards and three touchdowns.
 His final touchdown, in overtime, came off a deflection from Rasul Douglas as the Cowboys won 29–23.
-His 217 receiving yards were the most by one player for a single game in the 2018 season.
+Cooper's 217 receiving yards were the most by one player for a single game in the 2018 season.
 For his performance, Cooper earned his second NFC Offensive Player of the Week award.
 He earned his third career Pro Bowl nomination.

-The Cowboys finished atop the NFC East with a 10–6 record and were the number-four seed for the NFC playoffs.
-In the Wild Card Round victory over the Seattle Seahawks, Cooper had seven receptions for 106 yards.
-In the Divisional Round against the Los Angeles Rams, he had six receptions for 65 yards and a touchdown in the 30-22 road loss.
+The Cowboys finished atop the NFC East with a 10–6 record and were the #4-seed for the NFC playoffs.
+In the Wild Card Round victory over the Seattle Seahawks, Cooper recorded seven receptions for 106 yards.
+In the Divisional Round against the Los Angeles Rams, he had six receptions for 65 yards and a touchdown in the 30–22 road loss.
 On January 21, 2019, Cooper was added to the NFC Pro Bowl roster as an injury replacement for New Orleans Saints wide receiver Michael Thomas.
-In 15 games on the Raiders and Cowboys rosters during the 2018 season, Cooper accumulated 75 receptions, 1,005 yards, and seven touchdown receptions.
+In 15 games and starts on the Raiders and Cowboys rosters during the 2018 season, Cooper accumulated 75 receptions for 1,005 yards and seven touchdowns.
 He was ranked 64th by his fellow players on the NFL Top 100 Players of 2019.